 In a nutshell: Firstrade is aimed at the low-cost investor who doesn’t want to pay high trading costs.
 It offers no-contract fees for options trades and there’s a $0 account minimum for beginners to get started.

-With three trading platforms and a mobile app, our Firstrade review believes this is a strong low-cost brokerage option for the new investor.
+With three trading platforms and a mobile app, our Firstrade review shows why this is a strong low-cost brokerage option for the new investor.

 Firstrade offers commission-free trading of stocks, options, ETFs, and more.
 It also has a mobile app with no account minimums, making it a great place to start trading.